mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 In 'recipient slatepack address' try unicode symbols гчф 湖 😃💁.
 Press 'Continue' <br>
 Response: Message -  Please specify valid recipient wallet address

+In 'recipient slatepack address' try full onion address in format like `http://<address>.onion`.
+Press 'Continue' and do send.
+Then retry from this step<br>
+Response: Address should be accpted

+In 'recipient slatepack address' try Slatepack address in format like `<address>`.
+Press 'Continue' and do send.
+Then retry from this step<br>
+Response: Address should be accpted

 Leave recipient slatepack address empty.